How and Why to Exercise for Pain Relief

 December 4, 2018

-According to the American Academy of Pain Medicine, chronic pain affects approximately 100 million U.S. adults and costs $560 to $635 billion per year in direct medical treatment costs and lost A woman walking productivity.
+According to the American Academy of Pain Medicine, chronic pain affects approximately 100 million U.S. adults and costs $560 to $635 billion per year in direct medical treatment costs and lost productivity.
 That information is pretty painful to hear, especially since there’s something very simple almost anyone can do to begin combatting this.

 The answer is exercise, and it’s often a common treatment recommended for chronic pain.
 Depending on your current state of health, it may help decrease inflammation, increase mobility, and decrease overall pain levels, no additional medication required.